zyy422/OA/README.md

-# This file is company coding for understand serial communication
+# This file is company coding for the understanding of serial communication